xyxiaoyou/spark/docs/configuration.md

 {% endhighlight %}

 The Spark shell and [`spark-submit`](submitting-applications.html) tool support two ways to load configurations dynamically.
-The first are command line options, such as `--master`, as shown above. `spark-submit` can accept any Spark property using the `--conf` flag, but uses special flags for properties that play a part in launching the Spark application.
+The first is command line options, such as `--master`, as shown above. `spark-submit` can accept any Spark property using the `--conf` flag, but uses special flags for properties that play a part in launching the Spark application.
 Running `./bin/spark-submit --help` will show the entire list of these options.